-- (a) A casual employee is one who is engaged as such on an hourly basis otherwise than as a full-time employee or a part-time employee. - (b) Casual Conversion - (i) A casual employee who has been rostered on a regular and systematic basis over a period of 52 weeks has the right to request conversion to permanent employment: - (A) on a full-time contract where the employee has worked on a full-time basis throughout the period of casual employment; or - (B) on a part-time contract where the employee has worked on a part-time basis throughout the period of casual employment.
-Such contract would be on the basis of the same number of hours as previously worked, unless other arrangements are agreed between the employer and the employee. - (ii) The employer may consent to or refuse the request, but shall not unreasonably withhold agreement to such a request. - (iii) Casual conversion will not apply where a casual has covered absences of permanent staff that are expected to return to work.
+- (a) A casual employee is one who is engaged as such on an hourly basis otherwise than as a full-time employee or a part-time employee. - (b) Casual Conversion - A casual employee who has been rostered on a regular and systematic basis over a period of 26 weeks has the right to request conversion to permanent employment: - (A) on a full-time contract where the employee has worked on a full-time basis throughout the period of casual employment; or - (B) on a part-time contract where the employee has worked on a part-time basis throughout the period of casual employment.
+Such contract would generally be on the basis of the same number of hours as previously worked, however the hours must be capable of fitting within the existing shift and rostering arrangements.
+Other arrangements may be implemented by agreement between the employer and the employee. - (ii) The employer may consent to or refuse the request, but shall not unreasonably withhold agreement to such a request.

+(iii) Casual conversion will not apply where a casual has covered absences of permanent staff that are expected to return to work.